asaade/ensamble.jl/README.md

 ## Disadvantages

 - Rigorous Specifications Required: Although specification tables and assembly rules should always exist, they are sometimes incomplete or allow too much discretion to the test constructor.
 While this flexibility is appreciated by many who view test assembly as an art, automated assembly eliminates this margin.
-Significant effort is required to ensure that all rules are well-defined, detailed, and codified so that the machine can process them effectively.
+Good or bad as this may be, significant effort is required in ATA to ensure that all rules are well-defined, detailed, and codified so that the machine can process them effectively.
 Even tolerances must be explicit.

 - Possible Non-Solutions: The program may not always find a satisfactory solution, especially when assembly conditions are highly complex or the rules are contradictory, which happens often.
 In such cases, additional effort is needed to identify and correct the problems after each failed attempt.

-- Uncertain Outcomes: Like manual processes, the final versions do not always perform exactly as expected in operational use.
-Whether manual or automatic, assembly is not a magical, infallible solution, and post-application checks, as well as routine scaling or equating procedures, are always necessary.
+- Uncertain Outcomes: Like manual processes, the final versions do not always perform as expected in operational use.
+Whether manual or automatic, assembly is not a magical, infallible solution, and quality assurance methods and post-application checks, as well as routine scaling or equating procedures, are always necessary.

 ## Calibrating the Item Bank